 New York, London, Milan, Paris and Tokyo—all of these super-cities have dynamic cultures, interesting histories, delicious local cuisine and unquestionably stylish residents.
-These cities also are host to their own respective Fashion Week, ensuring that each destination is abuzz with creative, cultural energy all year long.
-Since we’re talking about on-trend destinations this month, we took a look at fashion’s favorite cities to find out how any traveler can take advantage of their stylish culture.
+We took a look at fashion’s favorite cities to find out how any traveler can take advantage of their stylish culture.

 New York City